Rednexie/guilded.js-guide/README.md

 Guilded.js is made up of various sub-packages, allowing more seasoned programmers that only need certain functionalities to install only what they need.
 However, for most people, you will only ever need to install the main `guilded.js` package.

 A quick overview of all the sub-packages:
+[!IMPORTANT] Crucial information necessary for users to succeed.
 > [!HINT]
 > This is a hint message.
 > [!WARNING]